 Alternatively, custom fields can be used to flag items in a way which allows them to be filtered effectively.

 Once you have worked through your stock take list, you can create a CSV following the instructions at Products > Update inventory by CSV.

 Do I have to stop work during a stock take?

-Once the product list of current in stock inventory has been exported you should aim not do anything which may affect this figure, such as:
+Performing a stock take updates the in stock figure, so once the product list of current in stock inventory has been exported, you should not perform any actions which would affect that figure, such as:

 - Receiving items on purchase orders

 Anything which does not directly affect the "in stock" figure can still be worked on, such as:

 - Picking items ready for packing - but remember that picking inventory will remove it from its usual location which may make counting them more difficult.